Gabriella439/slides/lambdaconf/category.md

 # `Monoid`-generic instances

-We can write `Monoid` instances that are generic over other `Monoid` instances
+We can also write `Monoid` instances generic over other `Monoid` instances

 ```haskell
 instance (Monoid a, Monoid b) => Monoid (a, b) where